mattppal/just-vibe/content/home.md

 authenticated: false
 ---

 This course encompasses everything I've learned about building with AI (or vibe coding) on Replit through project-based, hands on material.

+The course will be mostly video, with supplementary written content.

-Everything in the course will revolve around creating _real_ applications, including the logic and skills necessary to get you there.
+Everything lesson will revolve around creating _real_ applications, including the logic and skills necessary to get you there.

+If you complete the course, you'll get a nifty certificate.

 ## Course structure